 To receive an old-age pension, a person must have reached the standard retirement age and must have contributed to the public pension system for a certain minimum period.

-- The standard retirement age for women is 61 years and will increase gradually to 63 years by January 2030.
+- The standard retirement age for women is 61 years and 6 months and will increase gradually to 63 years by January 2030.

 - The standard retirement age for men is 65 years.